 Not that we ever know enough about these folks, but we actually know enough about Thomas Kyd to come up with something believable, certainly more than we know about Thomas Watson.
 Kyd was the son of a London scrivener.
 Since there’s no record of Kyd at either of the universities, his most likely path to working for the commercial stage probably began at the Merchant Taylor’s school, where he was enrolled in 1565, a period when Headmaster Richard Mulcaster had the boys performing plays for audiences.
 Revels records for the 1570s show them performing for holidays at Court for over a decade.
 This could have led to his working as a secretary for Oxford at Fisher’s Folly in the early 1580s.

 In 1587, when Oxford could no longer support so many supernumeraries, Kyd probably followed Marlowe and Alleyn in their flight to Bankside.
 This helps makes sense of Nashe’s swipe in Menaphon, coming as it does with stabs at Marlowe and Alleyn.
 That he worked as a copyist for the Lord Strange’s Men at the Rose, possibly doing a little translating on the side makes a lot more sense than including him as a member of the writing crew. ”Sporting Kyd,” he was called later by Jonson; perhaps along with a good hand for a fair copy he was fun to be with.
-Unlike the inflated biography in which the orthodox claim the authorship, or partial authorship, of dozens of other plays, this scenario actually fits with the actual facts.
+Unlike the inflated biography in which academics claim for him the authorship, or partial authorship, of dozens of other plays, this scenario actually fits the facts.

 Assuming that the “lord” he mentions in his letter to Lord Keeper Puckering, written from prison in 1593 during the Marlowe sting, was Lord Strange, Marlowe’s patron and patron of the acting company at the Rose, Kyd’s statement that he has been serving this lord “almost these six years now,” confirms 1587 as the year he joined Strange’s company, the same year that Alleyn and Marlowe left Oxford for Henslowe.
 Then in 1589, in Menaphon, a work largely devoted by both Greene and Nashe (Oxford and Bacon) to excoriating the renegade crew at the Rose, we read in Nashe’s preface:

 But herein I cannot so fully bequeath them to folly as their idiot art-masters, that intrude themselves to our ears as the alchemists of eloquence, who (mounted on the stage of arrogance) think to outbrave better pens with the swelling bombast of bragging blank verse.
 Indeed, it may be the engrafted overflow of some kill-cow conceit that overcloyeth their imagination with a more than drunken resolution (being not extemporal in the invention of any other means to vent their manhood) commits the digestion of their choleric encumbrances to the spacious volubility of a drumming decasyllabon.

-(And so forth.)
+. . . and so forth.
 This is followed by the apparent reference to Kyd who was born into “the trade of noverint (scribe or notary):

 It is a common practice now-a-days amongst a sort of shifting companions, that run through every art and thrive by none, to leave the trade of noverint whereto they were born and busy themselves with the endeavours of art, that could scarcely Latinize their neck-verse if they should have need; yet English Seneca read by candlelight yields many good sentences, as Blood is a beggar, and so forth, and if you entreat him fair in a frosty morning, he will afford you whole Hamlets, I should say handfuls, of tragical speeches.
 But O grief!
 Tempus edax rerum, what’s that will last always?
 The sea exhaled by drops will in continuance be dry, and Seneca, let blood line by line and page by page, at length must needs die to our stage, which makes his famished followers to imitate the kid in Aesop, who, enamoured with the fox’s newfangles, forsook all hopes of life to leap into a new occupation . . .